 Bristol GP Service

-A HGV medical (D4 form) is legal requirement for anybody wishing to drive a heavy goods vehicle.
+A PCV medical (D4 form) is legal requirement for anybody wishing to drive a bus or PCV (passenger carrying vehicle).
 The medical will take up to 30 minutes to complete and costs £85.

 What do I need for the appointment?

 You will need to bring a D4 medical form with you to your appointment (which can be downloaded from the DVLA website) as well as photo ID such as a passport or driving licence with a photo.
 If you wear glasses or contact lenses, you must also bring your most recent glasses prescription/optician's report.

 Where can I get the D2 form from?